SMerrony/tello-desktop/README.md

 N.B.
 This app may use an in-development version of the Gobot package.
 Any released versions should build with a contemporary release of Gobot.

+## Build
+For the moment you will need to clone gobot from github and checkout the DEV branch.
+Then, in the cmd/gobot directory build the binary with this command...
+``go build -o tello-desktop``
+Before attempting to run the app you must have mplayer installed.

 ## Usage
 * Centre the throttle control at the mid-position if using a flight controller
 * Turn on the Tello